Sperryville, Virginia

 Sperryville is a census-designated place (CDP) located in the western section of Rappahannock County, Virginia, United States, near Shenandoah National Park.
-It consists of a village with two main streets along the two branches of the Thornton River, together with surrounding pasture- and farmland.
+It consists of a village with two main streets along the two branches of the Thornton River, together with surrounding pasture and farmland.
 The population as of the 2010 Census was 342.

+Climate

+Sperryville has a warm temperate hot summer climate (Cfa), where the winters are cool, and summers are hot.
+The town is situated in USDA Hardiness Zone 7a, where the annual average minimum is 0 °F. It has four seasons: winter, spring, summer and fall.
+Cool-hardy crops and other plants such as peas and dandelions come about in mid to late March, and they stop growing in mid November.